RomanDronov/starlink-telegram-bot/README.md

-🌌 Starlink Visibility Telegram Bot
+# 🌌 Starlink Visibility Telegram Bot

-A Telegram bot that predicts visible Starlink satellite passes over a user’s location and notifies about the best sightings.
+A Telegram bot that predicts visible Starlink satellite passes over a user's location and notifies about the best sightings.

 The bot: